Rabbid76/MFC-CComboBoxEx-Resource-Issue/README.md

 When scrolling the items of the list box, the GDI-resources of the application rapidly increase and never get released:

+See the image, which shows the effect and the increasing number of GDI-Objects in the task manager:

 ![issue](comboboxex_issue.gif)

 It seems this is related to the blue "highlighting" of the text items.